stsquad/emacs_chrome/README.md

 This tells both emacs use spaces instead of tabs and use a basic indentation of 4 spaces.

+There is also a universal .editorconfig which should enforce this.

+The code has a fair amount of whitespace damage.
+Please don't submit mega-patches to clean it up, just fixup the local code as you go.
+It makes history harder to navigate as well as potentially introducing changes in the noise.

 There is currently a minimal Travis-CI control file which essentially ensures the edit-server.el still compiles.
 Additions to the test coverage are always welcome ;-)

 [![Build Status](https://travis-ci.org/stsquad/emacs_chrome.png?branch=master)](https://travis-ci.org/stsquad/emacs_chrome)